evorition/weather-app/README.md

 - Show suggestions after you enter city name thanks to Geocoding API from openweathermap.
 - Show weather in the selected city.
-- Switch beetween metric and imperial units and show weather in corresponding units.
+- Switch between metric and imperial units and show weather in corresponding units.